smsglobal/smsglobal-dotnet/README.md

 The best and easiest way to add the SMSGlobal libraries to your .NET project is to use the NuGet package manager.

+### With Visual Studio IDE

+From within Visual Studio, you can use the NuGet GUI to search for and install the SMSGlobal NuGet package.
+Or, as a shortcut, simply type the following command into the Package Manager Console:

+    Install-Package SMSGlobal

+### With .NET Core Command Line Tools

+If you are building with the .NET Core command line tools, then you can run the following command from within your project directory:

+    dotnet add package SMSGlobal

 ## Configuration

 To setup the configuration of the SMSGlobal client you have to create following object with Rest and Secret API keys.